The Bridge at Dead Man’s Curve on Clinton Road

 Wow was this place scary.
 I was there a few times before and it wasn’t that bad – except when we got a flat in the center of the ten mile road.
 When the cop asked what we were doing we lied.
 We asked why he was on such a scary road.
 His reply was “I’m only out here because I have a gun.” –Anonymous

 This Internet story is only an excerpt of the information we have published on this subject.
 For the full story we suggest you refer to past issues of Weird NJ Magazine.
 To keep up to date on this story and all the other weird goings on in the state subscribe to Weird NJ and we’ll deliver it to your door.
-If your local book seller, newsstand or convenience store doesn’t carry Weird NJ, just tell them to call us toll free at 1-866-WEIRDNJ and we’ll be happy to stock your favorite store for you. if you’d like to purchase our special issue “Tales From Clinton Road,” please do.
-But we warned you!
+If you’d like to purchase our special issue “Tales From Clinton Road,” please do.
+But you’ve been warned!